-Waiver Request: Any and all waiver requests must be submitted with the application.
-The waiver request shall specifically state what provisions of the regulations that the waiver is requested for, and include a written explanation of why the waiver should be granted.
+Waiver Request: The Planning Board may waive any Site Plan Review requirements listed in these Regulations at the request of the applicant, if it determines that such requirement does not apply to the proposed development.
+Any and all waiver requests must be submitted with the application.
+The waiver request shall specifically state what provisions of these Regulations that the waiver is requested for, and include a written explanation of why the waiver should be granted.